 First Amended Consent Decree - The FACD resolved allegations regarding the City's wastewater treatment facilities, inter-jurisdictional requirements, and the City's sewerage collection and transmission system.
 For the wastewater treatment facilities, the FACD requires the City to continue its ongoing wastewater treatment facilities Capital Improvement Program to complete upgrades at the R.M.
-Clayton, Utoy Creek, Intrenchment Creek, and South River Water Reclamation Centers; install and implement a maintenance management system; and review its inter-jurisdictional agreements to address over loading and pretreatment issues.
+Clayton, Utoy Creek, Intrenchment Creek, and South River Water Reclamation Centers; install and implement a maintenance management system, revise the current operations program, and implement upgrades to the current laboratory information system; and review its inter-jurisdictional agreements to address over loading and pretreatment issues.
 There are milestones that must be completed on schedule.
 The provisions regarding the wastewater treatment facilities were completed in March 2004.
 All capital improvements, upgrades, and repairs under the FACD had an original completion date of July 1, 2014.